ajiwo/ratelimit/README.md

     // handle error
 }

-// Results include detailed information for each tier for tier, result := range results {
+// Results include detailed information for each quota for quota, result := range results {
-    fmt.Printf("Tier %s: allowed=%v, remaining=%d, reset=%v\n",
+    fmt.Printf("Quota %s: allowed=%v, remaining=%d, reset=%v\n",
-        tier, result.Allowed, result.Remaining, result.Reset)
+        quota, result.Allowed, result.Remaining, result.Reset)
 }
 ```

-**Multi-Tier Logic:**
+**Multi-Quota Logic:**
-1. **All Tiers Must Allow:** A request is only accepted if all tiers have available quota
+1. **All Quotas Must Allow:** A request is only accepted if all quotas have available quota
-2. **Independent Windows:** Each tier operates with its own time window and limit
+2. **Independent Windows:** Each quota operates with its own time window and limit
-3. **Atomic Consumption:** When a request is allowed, quota is consumed from all tiers
+3. **Atomic Consumption:** When a request is allowed, quota is consumed from all quotas
-4. **No Consumption on Denial:** If any tier denies, no quota is consumed from any tier
+4. **No Consumption on Denial:** If any quota denies, no quota is consumed from any quota

 **Use Cases:**
 - **Burst + Sustained:** Allow short bursts while maintaining long-term limits